Skip to main content

 • Title: At the close of a sale, a title search is conducted to ensure that the seller has the rights to the property.
 A title contingency may allow the buyer to withdraw their contract should the ownership of the property come into question.

 You’ll typically find a contingent status on a multiple listing service (MLS).
 MLS platforms are private databases reserved for people with real estate licenses.
-If you want to learn more about the contingent status of a property, consider speaking with a real estate agent:
+If you want to learn more about the contingent status of a property, consider speaking with a real estate agent.
+Let’s take a closer look at the various types of contingencies below:

 • Contingent no show: “Contingent no show" means that the seller has accepted the offer and that the property is no longer available for viewing.